ColoradoStark/API-For-MMORPG-Game/README.md

 # API For an Asynchronous MMORPG Game
 A very simple REST API using the Slim Framework for PHP that will return JSON objects.

 The code will:

  a.
-Setup a MySQL database table with player data parameters for an MMORPG
+Automatically setup a MySQL database table with player data parameters for an MMORPG

  b.
-Populate the database with test records
+Automatically populate the database with test records

  c.
 Allow clients of the API to Create, Read, Update and Delete